percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1074](https://perconadev.atlassian.net/browse/EVEREST-1074) - The performance of the backup page was affected while adding and editing the backups.
 The issue has been resolved now.

 - [EVEREST-1141](https://perconadev.atlassian.net/browse/EVEREST-1141) - The backup files stored in the S3 bucket were not removed even after the corresponding database was deleted.
 The issue has been resolved now.

 - [EVEREST-1144](https://perconadev.atlassian.net/browse/EVEREST-1144) - While editing the backup storage in a PostgreSQL database backup schedule, an error was encountered after three backup schedules were created.
 The issue has been resolved now.

-- [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups were not visible on the UI.
-The issue has been resolved now.

 - [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - Fixed an issue that was preventing the restore information from being updated on the restore page.